QCB-Collaboratory/Python-Hackathon-Winter2018/README.md

 1. [**Analysis of calcium imaging.**](./Resources/Problem-1/Readme.md) We will use videos of fluorescent calcium indicator Oregon Green in endothelial cells to practice how to extract fluorescence time series of a set of cells and estimate their calcium concentration.

-2. [**Job monitoring system for hoffman2.**](./) To explore this method, we will create a model that predicts expression levels of the Hok-Sok system, a postsegregational killing mechanism often used as kill switch in synthetic biology.
+2. [**Job monitoring system for hoffman2.**](./) We started a simple project to help people monitor jobs submitted to hoffman2.
+Come help us build this tool to learn about Python and Unix.
+Contributors may receive co-authorship in a possible upcoming publication of this software.

 3. [**To be announced.**](./) The third problem will be announced soon.